What's coming up?

 Storing passwords on different computers

-You don’t want somebody else’s computer to remember your passwords, or someone else to access your private details on your device!
+You don’t want a public or somebody else’s computer to remember your passwords, as whoever uses the computer after you might be able to access your accounts!

-If you don't want the browser to remember your password you just click on No, or Never.
+If you don't want the browser to remember your password you just click on No, or, if an option, Never.

-No means the browser won't remember it right now.
+No means the browser won't remember it this time.

-Never means that it won't even ask again next time you visit the website.
+Never normally means that it won't ever ask again for that account.

 Which of the following statements are true?

 Web browsers can remember your passwords for you.